bsberry/bsberry.github.io/_posts/2014-04-15-argument-trust.md

 My rule is to avoid appealing to an authority that you trust but that your audience has no reason to place stock in.
 After getting a handle on my life financially and getting out of debt on the advice of Dave Ramsey, I started trying to tell others about it.
 I thought I was being intellectually honest when I attributed steps and wisdom to Dave, but I was only trying to convince them to trust someone who they had no reason to trust.

 Instead, now I just say *I did such and such* and *ended up having such and such result* and let people decide on their own whether I'm a trustworthy source for this.
-Asking them to trust a source they have reason to trust, a friend, rather than a stranger they don't know, will always result in a more convincing argument.
+Asking them to trust a source they have reason to trust, me, rather than a stranger they don't know, will always result in a more convincing argument.

 Hint: if you ever ask "Have you heard of ..." in a conversation and they say no, that's not a good source to appeal to.